SSH monitoring with PRTG

 Keep track of important health stats, without putting your organization at risk.
 PRTG's SSH sensors support all major encryption algorithms and authentication cyphers, so unauthorized individuals won't be able to make sense of your data, even if they manage to intercept it.

-Easily find the source of the problem with our PRTG SSH monitoring solution
+Find the root cause of the problem with our PRTG SSH monitoring solution

 PRTG is compatible with all major vendors, products, and systems